go-leap/dev/go/gen/readme.md

 ```

 SynRaw is an `ISyn` that at codegen time simply emits its self-contained raw Go
-source-code (perhaps hardcoded or generated via templates or other means)
+source-code (perhaps hardcoded or via `text/template`s or other means) directly.
-directly.

 #### type SynStructField